• Skip to primary navigation

 Ingredients in minestrone with pesto Genovese.

-cleaned, chopped and sliced vegetables for minestrone on oval plate
+cleaned, chopped and sliced vegetables for minestrone with pesto on oval plate

 In winter, this vegetable soup often has squash or pumpkin, cabbages, kale, leeks, potatoes, celery, and carrots.
 These are the veggies I used along with zucchini.
 However, nowadays, many vegetables are available year-round.
 So, it’s actually possible to make this Ligurian minestrone with your favourite veg whenever you want!
 And many people do!